fedspendingtransparency/usaspending-api/CONTRIBUTING.md

 ## Code Style
-Use of these tools locally creates an excellent chance of passing our automated CI tests
+Use of these tools locally creates an excellent chance of passing our automated CI tests.
 * [flake8](http://flake8.pycqa.org/en/latest/index.html#)
     * Will be installed when following the steps in the [readme](README.md)
-    * from repo root dir: `flake8`
+    * From repo root dir, run: `flake8`
+    * If using a plugin in an IDE or code editor, ensure the configuration matches the `[flake8]` section in [setup.cfg](setup.cfg)
 * [black](https://github.com/python/black)
-    * See instructions for installing black and integrating with your develop env.
-Currently black requires a newer version of Python than the usaspending-api application.
-    * Recommendation is to _only_ run black on the files you are touching in your feature branch (ignoring django migration files)
+    * Will be installed when following the steps in the [readme](README.md)
+    * From repo root dir, run: `black .`
-        * If using a plugin in your IDE/editor, ensure the black tool configuration matches the `[tool.black]` section in [pyproject.toml](pyproject.toml)
+    * If using a plugin in an IDE or code editor, ensure the black tool configuration matches the `[tool.black]` section in [pyproject.toml](pyproject.toml)
-        * Using the cli will automatically find the config when running from the project root directory:
-            * from repo root dir: `black usaspending_api/<path to file>`

 ## Pull Requests
-When opening a PR to improve or fix something, the description will auto-populate with a template found [here](.github/pull_request_template.md)
+When opening a PR, the description will auto-populate with a template found [here](.github/pull_request_template.md)

 ### Stepping through the PR Template Requirements